shimmy568/blog/source/_posts/docker-nodejs.md

 CMD [ "npm", "start" ]
 ```

-If your a lazy fuck like I am you can just copy that and be done with it and continue reading [here](#Node-js-Application).
+If you're a lazy fuck like I am you can just copy that and be done with it and continue reading [here](#Node-js-Application).
 But I'm going to go and explain each line of this file for the sake of the people out there who care.
 This is a guide after all.
-But if there's one key thing to learn here it's that we try to put all the commands that wont need to be re run at the top of the file.
+But if there's one key thing to learn here it's that we try to put all the commands that won't need to be re-run at the top of the file.
 This is why we don't copy our src until the end of the file.
-This means that we wont have to run npm i each time we update our src files.
-If we just copied all the files and did npm i this would mean that we would have to re download ALL the npm modules each time we wanted to test our app.
-With this we only have to do that when we change package.json or package-lock.json.
+This means that we won't have to run npm I each time we update our src files.
+If we just copied all the files and did npm I this would mean that we would have to re-download ALL the npm modules each time we wanted to test our app.
+With this, we only have to do that when we change package.json or package-lock.json.

 ---